kristianka/boxdb-app/README.md

 Full Stack application that let's you store box dimensions.
 Database hosted with Microsoft SQL inside Docker, which is run on a Raspberry Pi 4.
 [See here for images!](#images)

-> [!NOTE]
-This is still work in progress.
-This project will be finished by June 20th and the readme will be updating again then with more instructions and information.

 ## Info
 - Frontend made with TypeScript, React, Vite, TailwindCSS!
 - Backend made with TypeScript, Fastify, Prisma!